Processes for Arranging All Support and Services

 If you have any further enquiries, please email the Transport Services Group at TSG@lincolnshire.gov.uk.

+Our Shared Lives scheme in Lincolnshire is provided by PSS.
 This type of support is highly valued by people who use the service.
-Shared Lives is one of the fastest growing forms of care, has the highest CQC ratings of any form of care in the UK and the lowest number of safeguarding issues.
 Section 4.41 of the Care Act Guidance refers to Shared Lives as a supported living option geared to improving people’s independence and wellbeing and promoting person-centred care.
+For more information please see Shared Lives.

 Shared Lives support, provided with or without personal care depending on the person’s needs, is available in Lincolnshire in three forms: